You are here

 Do not refer to “MLA certification”; “membership in the Academy of Health Information Professionals” is preferred.

 The MLA News, JMLA, and books produced by MLA are printed on acid-free paper that meets the American National Standards Institute standard Z39.48-1984, Permanence of Paper for Printed Library Material.
-The JMLA indicates whether books reviewed are printed on acid-free paper by using the symbol for acid-free (¥ surrounded by a circle) at the end of the bibliographic statement for the title.
+The JMLA indicates whether reviewed books are printed on acid-free paper by using the symbol for acid-free (¥ surrounded by a circle) at the end of the bibliographic statement for the title.

 Use capital letters for the full name of a particular MLA annual meeting.

-Ninety-first Annual Meeting
+Ninety-First Annual Meeting